How Many VA Loans Can You Have?

 VA loans require you to certify that you intend to occupy the property as your primary residence.
 You must move in within a reasonable time after closing, typically within 60 days, and use it as your primary residence.

 However, once you've met the occupancy requirement, you can move out and rent the property.
 Many Veterans do this when they receive PCS orders or relocate.
-You can keep your VA-financed home as a rental and purchase another primary residence with remaining entitlement or a new VA loan after restoring entitlement.
+You can keep your VA-financed home as a rental and purchase another primary residence with remaining entitlement, bonus entitlement, or a new VA loan after restoring entitlement.

 You cannot use a VA loan specifically to purchase a property you never intend to live in as your primary residence.